GenomicsForAotearoaNewZealand/genomics-tools/README.md

 1. Clone the repository: `git clone git@gitlab.com:gfanz/genomics-tools.git`
 1. Change directory to the cloned repository: `cd genomics-tools`
 1. Create a new branch: `git checkout -b [your-branch-name]`
+1. Create a new dirctory with your tool name.
+1. Copy the contents of the template tool directory into the directory you just created.
 1. Use your favourite code editor to propose your changes
 1. Commit when done: `git add . && git commit`
 1. Push changes back to Gitlab: `git push --set-upstream origin